 Forget about the traditional oilskin drovers jacket.
 Heavy oilskin fabrics are great for chaps but are too restrictive and hot for use as a coat where freedom of movement is essential for comfort.
 For your top layer go with a lightweight, breathable, material that allows you to move, while staying dry.
 There are a variety of options in this category from high tech Goretex to lightweight coated fabrics such as those used in Wyoming Traders’ Fish Slicker.

 When you’re riding for hours on end you have enough to worry about without having cold and wet hands; therefore a good pair of waterproof gloves is a must.
 Lightweight gloves allow for good feel of the reins and offer dexterity for manual tasks.
 While leather is the material of choice when it’s dry, avoid leather on rainy days and instead try a thin waterproof neoprene glove.
 You’ll find that your hands will stay dry and warm.
+We've found the Heritage Extreme gloves great for wet winter riding.

 Keep your legs dry with a hard wearing and waterproof set of chaps.
 Originally devised to protect the legs of working cowboys from the elements, chaps are a valuable additional to the trail riders gear kit.
 While many styles of chaps are available the “shotgun” or stove pipe types that wrap completely around the legs retain heat much better than the batwing styles.
 The closer fit is also an advantage in windy conditions.
 You’ll want a heavier material, such as leather or oil cloth, to stand up to trail hugging briars and brush that will quickly ruin lesser fabrics.
-Oil cloth chaps such as those by Guardian Hawk Enterprises are lightweight, easy to roll up and stow, and will hold up to the toughest of briars.
+Oil cloth chaps are lightweight, easy to roll up and stow, and will hold up to the toughest of briars.

 Also known as Devonshire Boots to those who ride English, are simply stirrups with a hood covering the front of the stirrup.
 Hooded stirrups serve several purposes that make them well suited for riding in foul weather: They provide protection from rain and wet brush and are a personal favorite for cold-weather riding.
 They also deflect brush to help keep the rider's foot from being pulled from the stirrup; and they prevent the rider's foot from going through the stirrup, helping to avoid potentially serious accidents.